 Menlo’s Bridge to Engineering, Science, and Technology (M-BEST)

 Created to encourage girls’ interest in STEM fields, M-BEST includes workshops with hands-on activities, guest speakers, internships and leadership opportunities.

 The Senior Project is the culmination of the Menlo School experience.
 Students design their own plan to pursue a passion or interest over a four-week period under the supervision of a faculty member.

-The Community Service Learning Program reinforces Menlo’s commitment to help students become ethical, responsible and engaged members of ever-wider communities and to develop a sense of commitment to purposes larger than themselves.
+The Community & Civic Engagement Program reinforces Menlo’s commitment to helping students become ethical, responsible and engaged members of ever-wider communities and to develop a sense of commitment to purposes larger than themselves.
 The program exposes students to significant social issues and empowers them to solve problems and effect positive change.

 Connections Beyond the Classroom